isomerpages/moe-sthildassec/_instructional-programmes/Principle of Accounts.md

 Overview
 --------

 Through the learning of Principles of Accounts, students will acquire an understanding of how businesses measure and communicate their performance and consider the use of accounting and non-accounting information to make decisions.
-These transferable skills of organising and analyzing information for decision-making enhance the development of 21st century competencies by employing critical and inventive thinking and applying communication and information skills in a rapidly globalised and technologically advanced landscape.
+These transferable skills of organising and analyzing information for decision-making enhance the development of 21st&nbsp;century competencies by employing critical and inventive thinking and applying communication and information skills in a rapidly globalised and technologically advanced landscape.

 Vision
 ------